Self Preserved While the Bodies Float Up

 Self Preserved While the Bodies Float Up is the fourth and final full-length studio album by the progressive/alternative rock band Oceansize.
-It was released in September 2010 on Superball Music.
+It was released in Germany, Austria, Switzerland on 3 September 2010, in the rest of Europe on 6 September 2010, and in North America on 14 September 2010 on Superball Music.
 It has received near unanimous acclaim from critics.

 Background

 The band stated numerous times that they believed the album to be significantly heavier, and in an interview with The Goodbye Look, vocalist/guitarist Mike Vennart confirmed that the album would showcase the band's heavier side; "...the new album's a mixture for sure.
 There's plenty of heavy stuff, the heaviest we've ever done.
 But we still love playing the lush stuff.
 I can only think of a couple of bands I love who are strictly HEAVY ONLY.
 Slayer, for example.
 For the most part, I feel like some bands over-play their lack of subtlety and it just gets... a bit boring really.
 I dunno, I can feel more emotions than anger and energy, so I expect my music to reflect that.".
 Vennart also stated that he is very proud of the effort, saying "I can honestly say that I haven't been so excited about a record since 'Everyone Into Position' which I was incredibly proud of when we made it.
 I'm not necessarily trying to build anticipation for the record, moreover I just want people to know it's coming and that we love it!".

 Earlier in the year, guitarist/keyboardist Gambler elaborated on the direction of the album; "A while ago I posted a statement on our website saying that the new album will be “fifteen songs, all under four minutes.”
-This was obviously a joke, but it’s not so far from the truth.
+This was obviously a joke, but it's not so far from the truth.
 Most of the songs are shorter, more concise.
-We didn’t set out to write shorter songs, it just happened; we didn’t feel the need to drag them out and elaborate on them any further than necessary.
+We didn't set out to write shorter songs, it just happened; we didn't feel the need to drag them out and elaborate on them any further than necessary.
 I think we’ve been tarred with the ‘oh-they-write-long-proggy-songs’ brush so I think a few people will be quite surprised."